Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: General covariance and quantum gravity

-As seen from eq.\rf{spatial_Lie_generator}, the momentum constraints, $\nbrk{\hat\cH_i\psi=0}$, express constancy of the wave function~$\psi(\phi,A_i,\gamma_{ij})$ on the orbits of 3-diffeomorphism transformations of $\phi$, $A_i$ and $\gamma_{ij}$, Ref.\ct{DeWitt,LapchRubakov}.
-We can use these symmetry transformations to remove 3 of the 6 independent components of the symmetric tensor~$\gamma_{ij}$, for example, as follows.
-Spatial diffeomorphism transformation changes the 3-metric tensor as \be \delta_{\bm\veps} \gamma_{ij} = L_{\bm\veps} \gamma_{ij} = \veps_{(i|j)}\,, \lb{diffeomorphism_transformation_3metric} \ee where $\nbrk{\veps_i=\gamma_{ij}\veps^j}$, $|$ indicates 3-covariant derivative, and parentheses denote symmetrization.
-We then determine 3~functions $\veps_i(\xv)$ for which the transformation\rf{diffeomorphism_transformation_3metric} brings 3 components of~$\gamma_{ij}$ to some standard form (amounting to a gauge condition).
-By the momentum constraints, this does not affect the wave function~$\psi$.
+The \emph{momentum constraints}, $\nbrk{\hat\cH_i\psi=0}$, express constancy of the wave function~$\psi(\phi,A_i,\gamma_{ij})$ on the orbits of spatial diffeomorphism transformations of its argument fields,\ct{DeWitt,LapchRubakov} or eq.\rf{spatial_Lie_generator} in \apx~\ref{apx_Hamiltonian}.
+These transformations change fields by their Lie derivatives along the \emph{spatial} displacements~${\bm \veps}(x)$, i.e., by the 3-dimensional equivalents of eqs.\rf{diffeomorphism_transformation_def}.

+The constancy of~$\psi(\phi,A_i,\gamma_{ij})$ under the spatial diffeomorphism displacements lets us gauge away 3~of the~6 independent components of the symmetric tensor~$\gamma_{ij}$ as follows.
+A spatial diffeomorphism transformation changes the 3-metric tensor as \be \delta_{\bm\veps} \gamma_{ij} = L_{\bm\veps} \gamma_{ij} = \veps_{(i|j)}\,, \lb{diffeomorphism_transformation_3metric} \ee where $\nbrk{\veps_i=\gamma_{ij}\veps^j}$, the vertical bar~``$\,|\,$'' indicates covariant derivative based on the spatial metric~$\gamma_{ij}$, and parentheses denote symmetrization.
+We can find 3~functions~$\veps_i(\xv)$ such that transformation\rf{diffeomorphism_transformation_3metric} brings 3 components of~$\gamma_{ij}$ to some standard form, amounting to a gauge condition.
+As noted in the previous paragraph, the spatial diffeomorphism transformation with these (or other) parameters~$\veps_i(\xv)$ preserves the wave function~$\psi$.